 Make sure that port forwarding is correctly configured on the NAT server so that the traffic from endpoints can reach the Security Server.
-For details, refer to the GravityZone Communication Ports KB article.

-- Click the Add button in the Actions column.
-The Security Server is added to the list. - 4.
+- 3. Click the Add button in the Actions column. - The Security Server is added to the list. - 4.
 Repeat the previous steps to add other Security Servers, if available or needed.